 Avani Avittam also known as ‘Upakramam’ is a significant ritual for Brahmin community in Kerala and Tamil Nadu.
 It is observed on the ‘Shravan Purnima’ (full moon day) of the traditional Hindu calendar, which is the also the day of Raksha Bandhan.
 The word ‘Avani’ implies the ‘Tamil month’ and ‘Avittam’ is ‘one among the 27 Nakshatras’.
 Brahmins community in all corners of the world observe the Avani Avittam ritual with full dedication and devotion.
 The Yajur Vedic Brahmins begin reading Yajur Veda on this day for next six months.
 On Avani Avittam Brahmins are bestowed with a holy thread and it is believed that the third eye (eye of wisdom) opens up.
 Avani Avittam is celebrated with immense zeal in Orissa, Maharashtra and southern states of India and is also known as ‘Janeyu Purnima’ or ‘Jandhyala Purnima’.

-Avani Avittam 2017 is on August 07 Monday
+Avani Avittam 2017 was on August 07 Monday

 Rituals during Avani Avittam:

 - On the day of Avani Avittam a sacred vow or ‘Mahasankalpam’ is taken for compensation of the sins committed in the past year.
 Sacred mantras are chanted during this time.

 - Brahmins get up at sunrise and take a holy dip.
 On Avani Avittam Brahmins wear a new sacred thread called as ‘Janeyu’ or ‘Yajnopavit’.
 It is the most important ritual on Avani Avittam and Vedic mantras are chanted during this time.
 It is usually a community observance that is performed on the banks of a river or pond.

 - After wearing the new thread or Janeyu, the older one is discarded to signify a new beginning.